 - Bay leaves and lemon (optional)

-- Saute’ onion, carrots, celery, and bay leaves in olive oil for 5 minutes
+- Saute’ onion, carrots, celery, and bay leaves in olive oil

 - Add garlic, paprika, and oregano

 - Add frozen spinach, tomato sauce, broth and salt

 - Then stir in a mix of water and flour

 - Serve with whole-grain bread, black pepper, or chili flakes.
 Done.

 You can make this pretty much anytime you want because you need only and few cupboard essentials, dried stuff, a handful of frozen spinach and 25 minutes of prep time.
 Plus, this protein-packed soup makes a balanced and super cheap meal (less than $ 1.50 per portion!).

 YES.
 Chickpeas are nutrient-dense food rich in protein and fiber.
 According to this study published in the journal Nutrients, people who regularly consume chickpeas have higher intakes of fiber, vitamins A, E and C, folate, magnesium, potassium, iron, and antioxidants.
 Fiber is an important part of your diet, as it prevents constipation, helps control blood sugar, and reduces the appetite.